mentor-pranaya/-Dynamic-Player-Transfer-Value-Prediction-using-AI-and-Multi-source-Data-/Progress.md

 Day 14 Progress (05.09.2025)
 I am currently working on Feature Engineering it will be done with one to two days.

+Day 15 Progress (08.09.2025)
+Completed data preprocessing and feature engineering now I will start with data modelling.